terraframe/Runway-SDK/pages/mydoc/mydoc_permissions_introduction.md

       </method>
     </permissions>

+If you do not assign your MdMethod to a role, it will by default not have permissions to do anything.

 Putting it all together, we arrive at the most common permissions usecase for MdMethods:
 1. Add an @Authenticate annotation to the top of your method
 2. Grant the relevant roles the ability to execute your MdMethod